llsoftsec/llsoftsecbook/book.md

 to be similar across most popular implementations.

-Caches are small and much faster memories than the main memory that aim to keep a copy of the data at the most frequently accessed addresses in main memory.
+Caches are small and much faster memories than the main memory that aim to keep a copy of the data at the most frequently accessed main memory addresses.
 The set of addresses that are used most frequently changes quickly over time as a program executes.
 Therefore, the addresses that are present in CPU caches also evolve quickly over time.
 The content of the cache may change with every